embeddingBits/blogsite/content/posts/vim_nvim/_index.md

 showTags: false
 ---

-# Vim vs Neovim: Which One Should You Choose?

 ## Introduction

 Welcome to this blog, where I'll be plotting the differences between **Vim** and **Neovim**.
 I'll also be discussing which editor to use between the two for a better workflow and a better code editing experience.